 Most Australians express concern about the country's trajectory, with heightened pessimism about the national direction among minor party supporters.

-Australian voters continue to prioritise the rising cost of living as the top priority for the Federal government to address, followed by housing concerns, healthcare, and managing the economy.
+Australian voters continue to prioritise the rising cost of living as the top priority for the Federal government to address, followed by housing concerns, managing the economy, and healthcare.

-Among voters, Albanese & Labor lead as best to respond to concerns related to welfare & benefits and the environment & climate change.
+Among voters, Albanese & Labor lead as best to respond to concerns related to welfare & benefits, the environment & climate change, and family & community.

 Among voters, Dutton & the Coalition lead as best to respond to concerns related to immigration, economic management, national security, crime, fiscal management, and cost of living.